Price Differentiation for Communication Networks: Complete Price Differentiation under complete information

 with the prices

 The values of $\lambda^*$ and $K^{cp}$ can be computed as in Algorithm \ref{alg:1} by setting $n_i=N_i$, for all $i\in\mathcal{I}$. \end{itemize} \end{theorem}

-Theorem \ref{thm:opt} provides the right economic intuition: SP maximizes its revenue by charging a higher price to users with a higher willingness to pay.
+Theorem \ref{thm:opt} provides the right economic intuition: the service provider maximizes its revenue by charging a higher price to users with a higher willingness to pay.
 It is easy to check that $p_i>p_j$ for any $i<j$.
-The small willingness to pay users are excluded from the markets.
+The low willingness to pay users are excluded from the markets.